Find Grad Schools

 58 Yearly Graduations

 The University of Texas at Dallas comes in at #18 on our list of the most popular colleges offering master's degrees in marketing.
 Each year, around 28,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $14,564 per year, while in-state graduate students, on average, pay $15,088 per year.
-For the 2020-2021 academic year, 58 master's degrees were handed out to marketing majors at UT Dallas.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 76% were women.
+During the most recent year for which we have data, 58 people received their master's degree in marketing from UT Dallas.
+About 57% of this group were women, and 57% were students from an underrepresented racial-ethnic group.

 56 Yearly Graduations

 University of Phoenix - Arizona comes in at #19 on our list of the most popular colleges offering master's degrees in marketing.
 Each year, around 89,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,552 per year, while in-state graduate students, on average, pay $16,153 per year.
-For the 2020-2021 academic year, 56 master's degrees were handed out to marketing majors at UOPX - Arizona.
-Of these students, 82% were women and 43% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $9,552 per year, while in-state graduate students, on average, pay $16,239 per year.
+During the most recent year for which we have data, 56 people received their master's degree in marketing from UOPX - Arizona.
+Around 40% of these students were from an underrepresented racial-ethnic group, and 56% were women.

 55 Yearly Graduations

 University of South Florida - Main Campus comes in at #20 on our list of the most popular colleges offering master's degrees in marketing.
 Each year, around 50,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,559 per year, while in-state graduate students, on average, pay $8,350 per year.
-During the 2020-2021 academic year, 55 people received their master's degree in marketing from USF Tampa.
-Around 15% of these students were from an underrepresented racial-ethnic group, and 55% were women.
+During the most recent year for which we have data, 55 people received their master's degree in marketing from USF Tampa.
+About 65% of this group were women, and 16% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to marketing that offer master’s degrees.